 - CBB 561, 662, or 663: Algorithms in Computational Biology

 - BIO 201L or 202L: (equivalent or previous training)

 Most students take a broad set of elective CBB courses as they define their own paths through the program.
 The Advisory Committee and the Dissertation Committee work with the student to design a series of elective courses to take beyond the core courses.
 Acceptable electives in other departments include statistical, computational, and biological course offerings that support each student’s specific research interests.

 CBB students invite faculty speakers from on and off campus and organize the Computational Biology Seminar.
 All first- and second-year CBB students register for seminar and journal club for course credit.
 Students in their third year and beyond present their research as part of this series.

-During their first year, students complete three research rotations with CBB faculty members.
+During their first year, students complete three or four research rotations with CBB faculty members.
 These rotations introduce the students to the flavor of research in a particular group and may be structured as a self-contained research project, a tutorial-level independent study, or an experience working in an experimental laboratory.
 Students are required to select one rotation with a primarily experimental faculty member, and one with a primarily computational faculty member.
-Each rotation lasts roughly 12 weeks, typically in fall, spring, and summer of the first year.
+Each rotation lasts roughly 8 weeks, typically two in the fall and two in the spring of the first year.